 }

-Now replace your Azure Function Code with the below code and then click on the Save button to save the modified code changes.
+Now replace your Azure Function Code with the code below and click the Save button to save the modified code changes.

 #r "Newtonsoft.Json"